scikit-rt/scikit-rt/README.md

 - `include_image`: boolean, set to `True` to plot the associated image (if one is assigned) in the background;
 - `view`: specify the orientation (`x-y`, `y-z`, or `x-z`);
 - `sl`, `pos`, or `idx`: specify the slice number, slice position in mm, or slice index;
-- `zoom`: amount by which to zoom in (will automatically zoom in on the centre of the structure).
+- `zoom`: amount by which to zoom in (will automatically zoom in on the centre of the ROI).

 The following plot types are available, set via the `plot_type` argument:
 - `contour`: plot a contour